Know Before You Go

 - Does your program include a special insurance policy that will cover you while abroad?

 - Who are you going to contact in an emergency?

 You are ultimately responsible for the choices you make regarding your safety.
-Many Study Abroad programs occur in very safe locations, but your lack of familiarity with the culture, language and people could put you at higher risk.
-We strongly encourage you to view our Health & Safety Guide to find the answers you need.
-[Can we locate this document?]
+Many education abroad programs occur in very safe locations, but your lack of familiarity with the culture, language and people could put you at risk for danger.

 Learn from local residents which areas of town are safe or dangerous and when to avoid certain locations.
 For example, normally safe areas may become more risky late at night, during soccer games, or political rallies.